Introduction

 The sportswoman

-Sports bikes are very specific machines, originally designed for performance on the track.
-However, due to increased road safety, the general deployment of speed cameras on our roads and new restrictive environmental standards, sales of these machines in France are decreasing.
-If some mythical models have been withdrawn from the catalogues in the last few years, there are still some very good ones.
-Among the "jewels" available in 2021, let's mention the Yamaha YZF-R1M, the Ducati Streetfighter V4 Pikes Peak, the Aprilia RSV4 1100 Factory, the BMW S1000 RR, the Honda CBR 1000 RR-R Fireblade or the brand new Suzuki Hayabusa GSX 1300 RR.
-The sporty character does not go well with comfort.
-Over medium and long distances, the rider - leaning forward with bent legs and broken wrists - tires quickly.
-The less exclusive bikes can take a passenger, but often only offer a symbolic seat and footrests that make you feel like you're knee deep in your ears.
+Sports bikes are highly specific machines, originally designed for performance on the racetrack.
+However, in the face of heightened road safety, the general deployment of speed cameras on our roads and new restrictive environmental standards, sales of these machines in France are in decline.
+While a few legendary models have been withdrawn from catalogs in recent years, there are still some very good ones.
+Among the "jewels" available are the Yamaha YZF-R1M, the Ducati Streetfighter V4 Pikes Peak, the Aprilia RSV4 1100 Factory, the BMW S1000 RR, the Honda CBR 1000 RR-R Fireblade and the brand-new Suzuki Hayabusa GSX 1300 RR.
+Sportiness doesn't go well with comfort.
+Over medium and long distances, the rider - tilted forward with bent legs and broken wrists - tires quickly.
+The less exclusive models can take a passenger, but often offer only a token seat and footrests that put knees in ears.

-On the luggage side, you have to rely on the minimum.
-Soft luggage, tank and side panniers, have the advantage of not leaving any traces (no permanent support).
-But many people use the good old backpack to carry their gear, which increases the air resistance and the pressure on the shoulders and neck.
-The small turning radius can make driving in villages with narrow streets tricky.
+When it comes to luggage, you need to count on the minimum.
+Soft luggage, tank and side panniers, have the advantage of leaving no traces (no permanent support).
+However, many people resort to the good old backpack to carry their gear, which further increases air resistance and the pressure on shoulders and neck.
+The tight turning radius can make driving in villages with narrow streets tricky.

 The roadster